-At over 31 pounds and with a 3 x 9 drivetrain, this isn’t as nimble or as capable of a bike as the Diamondback or GT above.
-And the majority of the components are a step down in quality, although you are saving a little money compared to our top picks.
+At over 31 pounds and with a 3 x 9 drivetrain, this isn’t as nimble or as capable of a bike as the Diamondback or Salsa above.
+And the majority of the components are a step down in quality, although you are saving a little money compared to our top pick.
 As a first “real” mountain bike, the DRT 1.2 certainly does the trick and comes with the security of REI’s excellent warranty.
 If you’re willing to stretch your budget just a little, we highly recommend the aforementioned DRT 1.3, which is noticeably lighter and more capable on the trail.

 See the Co-op Cycles DRT 1.2 See the Women's Co-op Cycles DRT 1.2W